 Common Name: Oriental Plane

-Platanus orientalis is a Deciduous Tree up to 30.00 metres tall.
+Platanus orientalis is a deciduous tree that can grow up to 30.00 metres tall.

 In hot dry climates the hairs of the fruits and leaves are believed to cause an effect similar to hay fever[